robertfg/Hoppy-Beaver/README.md

 This is a side-scroller game developed as a project on Khan Academy.
 My modifications were the following:
 1. Added left and right arrow movement.
 2. Added the pooper and poop objects and collision handling.
-3. Added buttons for "New Game" and "End Game."

 Instructions:
 1. Copy all files into one folder.